top of page

 A’Mhormhaich (Morvich) by Hans Faber

 Soon after, the bastard passed the settlement of Stromeferry.
-Again, just like the village of Achmore, there was nothing here too.
+Again, just like the village of Achmore, there was nothing here either.
 No hotel, no pub, no restaurant.
 No nothing.
 So, he kept walking.
 He tried to hitchhike where the road narrowed, but it was now almost 7:00 PM and there was even less traffic than before.
 Moreover, drivers probably did not feel like bringing along a smelly hiker when dusk falls.
 The bastard soon dropped the idea, and continued walking.
-Until a white pick-up car stopped on the middle of the road and its left door was flung open.
+Until a white pick-up car suddenly stopped on the middle of the road and its left door was flung open.
 Behind the wheel sat the blonde long-haired horse rider!
 He could not believe his eyes.
 At once, his ordeal that day had come to an end.

 Bealach na Sróine by Hans Faber